ITISFoundation/ti-planning-tool-manual/docs/services/personalizer.md

   <img width="90%" src="../../assets/quickguide/personalizer.png">
 </p>

-The **_Setup_** interface has the following elements:
+The interface has the following elements:

-1. **_Select Species_** <br/>
+1. **Select Electroder Geometry** <br/>
-   Depending on the TI exposure to be planned, a human or mouse model with associated standard electrode locations is selected here via the drop-down list.
-The list of available models will continue to expand in the near future.

-2. **_Select Target Structure_** <br/>
-   The brain structure that should be targeted by TI is specified here via the drop-down list.
-All the exposure quality metrics will be calculated according to the selected structure.

-3. **_Select Electrode Shape_** <br/>
-   The shape of the electrode is selected here via the drop-down list.
-Currently the circular shape is available only.
+   The shape of the electrodes is selected here.
+The

+2. **Select Atlas to Register** <br/>
+   If a detailed atlas should be registered to the brain, select the according option.
+This is a multi-select list.
+Please make sure that ```None``` is not selected together with the atlas to register because the registration will always be skipped if ```None``` is selected.

+3. **Progress Overview** <br/>
+   Shows the progress of each individual step in the model generation. ```10-10``` will only be done if the [Step 2: Fiducials Placement](/docs/services/fiducials_placement.md) already has been done.

-4. **_Select Electrode Dimensions_** <br/>
+4. **Logging** <br/>
-   The dimension of the electrode is set here via the drop-down list.
-Currently the area of 3cm<sup>2</sup> is available only.

-5. **_Electrode Pair Candidates_** <br/>
-   Electrode position candidates are interactively selected here.
-Click ```+``` button next to _Start selecting_ under each _Pair_ and then click on the location in the diagram to add.
-The selected electrode pair locations will be highlighted with the same color (Blue for _Pair 1_ and Yellow for _Pair 2_).
-Click the icon next to candidate electrode under _Pair_ list to unselect it.
-E*n* + and E*n* - correspond to candidate locations for the two electrodes that make up the *n*-th pair.
-All permutations of the candidates locations are then evaluated as part of the optimization process.

-Once you are finished with the setup, you can press ```Finish set up```.
-This will relay all the required information to the **Optimizer** for the evaluation.
-If settings are changed after submitting, the ```Finish set up``` button turns orange to indicate that the optimization results are outdated.
-Settings can then be resubmitted and the **Optimizer** is executed once more to update the pipeline, and the button color reverts to the standard color.
+   Provides some information about this step at start-up and will display information and eventual errors during runtime.

-You can now click to the arrow on the right side of the browser to move to [**_Optimal Configuration Identification_**](/docs/services/post_processing.md).
+You can now click to the arrow on the right side of the browser to move to [Step 2: Fiducials Placement](/docs/services/fiducials_placement.md).